deltachat-bot/bot-pages/quickstart.md

 The line `@cli.on(events.NewMessage)` means the following function will be called when a new message is received.
+The function receives these parameters:
+- `bot`: the bot instance,
+- `accid`: the account ID where the message was received (this would be relevant for a bot that uses multiple accounts)
+- `event`: the event object.
+Since we're listening to NewMessage, `event` offers information about the received message:
+  - `event.msg` is an object describing the received message
+  - `event.command` and `event.payload` are
-The function receives the bot instance, the account ID where the message was received and the event object offering `event.command` and `event.payload`, strings with the command issued by the user and the command's payload, for example if the user sent a message with
+    strings with the command issued by the user and the command's payload.
+For example, if the user sent a message with
     text: `/uppercase hello`, then `event.command == "/uppercase"` and `event.payload == "hello"`.

-For our echo bot we don't need any commands and we can access the incoming message object directly via `event.msg`.
+  For our echo bot we don't need any commands, so we access the incoming message object directly via `event.msg`.

 With `reply = MsgData(text=msg.text)` we create a reply object with the same text as the incoming message.